 Both Najib and 1MDB have defended themselves vehemently, blaming dark forces for their troubles.

-It isn’t just that the money has disappeared, that there might be a Bernie Madoff or a Robert Vesco in the works, quietly squirreling away the scratch.
+\It isn’t just that the money has disappeared, that there might be a Bernie Madoff or a Robert Vesco in the works, quietly squirreling away the scratch.
 It is the utter flamboyance.
-For months – years – there have been reports of partying on a vast scale by Low Taek Jho, the Penang-born Wharton grad who convinced Najib Razak to establish 1MDB back in 2009 and who has made the pages of the New York Post for pouring Cristal champagne for an assortment of pricey blondes and who has escorted the Prime Minister’s wife, Rosmah Mansor, in New York.
+For months – years – there have been reports of partying on a vast scale by Low Taek Jho, the Penang-born Wharton grad who convinced Najib Razak to establish 1MDB back in 2009 and who has made the pages of the New York Post for pouring Cristal champagne for an assortment of pricey Broadway blondes and who has escorted the Prime Minister’s wife, Rosmah Mansor, in New York.

-As Sarawak Report has discovered, hundreds of millions of dollars allegedly went from 1MDB into companies controlled by Jho Low, who now is said to have made himself scarce aboard a 300-foot yacht named Equanimity (equanimityˌɛkwəˈnɪmɪti,iː-/(noun, “calmness and composure, especially in a difficult situation” – Merriam Webster).
+Hundreds of millions of dollars allegedly went from 1MDB into companies controlled by Jho Low, who now is said to have made himself scarce aboard a 300-foot yacht named Equanimity (equanimityˌɛkwəˈnɪmɪti,iː-/(noun, “calmness and composure, especially in a difficult situation” – Merriam Webster).
 What other country or individuals would steer millions of state-owned sovereign money into the making of the Wolf of Wall Street, produced by Najib’s stepson but banned in Malaysia as lurid?
 Who else would use a state guarantee to attempt to buy three of London’s finest hotels, the Connaught, the Berkeley and Claridge’s?

-As has been reported everywhere, there have been credible reports that nearly US$1 billion – US$681 million in one dose – made it into Najib’s personal bank account in 2013 and that US$620 million went back out a few months later to an unknown donation.
+As has been reported everywhere, there have been credible reports that nearly US$1 billion – US$681 million of that in one dose – made it into Najib’s personal bank account in 2013 and that US$620 million went back out a few months later to an unknown donation.
 Another U$42 million was transferred from SRC International to his personal bank accounts, much of which seems to have been spent in shopping trips in Milan and Monaco, among other enclaves for the moneyed.
 Rosmah has been photographed wearing enough jewelry to glitter like an iceberg in the sun.

 Unfortunately, financiers in Abu Dhabi have noticed, along with the gumshoes of at least five governments who are involved in the grim chase for the money and the perps.
 1MDB is believed to face debt obligations of more than US$6.481 billion to units of the Gulf emirate including US$1.75 billion on bonds guaranteed by International Petroleum Investment Corporation (IPIC) of Abu Dhabi.
 IPIC, believing the money was stolen, is refusing to cover the US$50 million payment.
 A cross default triggered by the affair is said to potentially pose a serious threat to Malaysia’s investment grade ratings, with traders and lawyers scrambling to work out the implications.
 The lawyers, as they do, are said to be lining up.